chibicode/react-functional-css-protips/README.md

 Functional CSS is powerful, but with React, you can make it even more so.
 Try using virtual classes and CSS modules, encapsulated under the simple `cn` function.
 Your mileage may vary, but I'm enjoying it so far.

+Opening issues and pull requests are highly appreciated!

 ### Author

 **Shu Uesugi** (Twitter: [@chibicode](http://twitter.com/chibicode) / Email: [shu@chibicode.com](mailto:shu@chibicode.com))